LucasReb/central-autoatendimento/README.md

   </tr>
 </table>

-## Como rodar a aplicação:
+## How to run the application:

-1. Instale todas as dependências;
+1. Install all dependencies;
-2. Rode o arquivo main.py;
+2. Run the main.py file;
-3. Pronto!
+3. Ready!

 ## App Rodando: